airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 There are also languages that are *interpreted* languages.
-These languages require that the user run a program called an *interpreterinterpreter* that in turn runs the given program.
+These languages require that the user run a program called an *interpreter* that in turn runs the given program.
 These are usually slower than compiled programs, since the interpreter has to read and interpret the code as it goes along.
 However, in well-made interpreters, this time can be fairly negligible.
 There is also a class